MPINET/MPINET/README.md

 scratch\rn\traces\HPCG\dumpi-2023.03.31.06.35.04-0015.bin
 ```

-1. The AMR, IMB, LULESH, miniFE trace files are already in `scrach/rn/traces`.
+2. The AMR, IMB, LULESH, miniFE trace files are already in `scrach/rn/traces` as well.

-2. If you want to replay DUMPI traces of other HPC applications, please follow the above file format.
+3. If you want to replay DUMPI traces of other HPC applications, please follow the above file format.

 ### Compiling Simulator
 1. The default initialization of the simulator is `scrach/rn/dragonfly-test.cpp`.
 You can make your own initialization of MPINET.